naturalis/naturalis-galaxy-tutorials/Upload files/README.md

 ![upload_type](https://github.com/naturalis/naturalis-galaxy-tutorials/blob/master/Upload%20files/img/upload_uploadedfiles.jpg)
 <br />
-To actually upload and send the files to the server you need to click on the "Start" button.
+To actual upload and send the files to the server you need to click on the "Start" button.